 So what is upholstery fabric?
 Upholstery fabric is the material that acts as the soft covering for sofas, chairs and other pieces of furniture.
 Today, the fabric is used together with foam or metal springs, thus lengthening the fabric’s and the furniture’s durability.

 In as much as the interior materials (foam or springs) remain underneath the fabric, they add extra comfort to the furniture being upholstered.
-Choosing both high-quality fabric and inner layers ensure that the piece lasts for years to come.
+Choosing both high-quality fabric and inner layers ensures that the piece lasts for years to come.

 Below, I help you understand the tricks to use when searching for the most durable upholstery fabric…